blakewatson/falling-up-db/README.md

 # Falling Up (and friends) lyrics archive

-This is a work in progress searchable database of lyrics Falling Up and related projects.
+This is a work-in-progress, searchable database of lyrics Falling Up and related projects.

+These lyrics belong to the artist(s).
+The rest of the site code is released under the MIT license.

 ## How to run locally